FrancescoSorrentino/Computational-Intelligence---22-23/lab2/README.md

 `if 0 = list not taken, if 1 = list taken`.

-That will reduce the rappresentation as a list of bits, easy to manage with simple genetic operator, and the size of each genome would be fixed! two problem solver with a simple change.
+That will reduce the rappresentation as a list of bits, easy to manage with simple genetic operator, and the size of each genome would be fixed! two problem solved with a simple change.
 Even if `N` would be much larger than 1000, the lists would be N integers.

 ## **Conclusions**